Geometric Categories for Continuous Gauging: Main proofs

 \subsection{Morita Equivalences}

 We now explain the Morita equivalence between two types of modules for higher quasi-coherent sheaves.
 The first type uses the symmetric monoidal structure on $\nQcoh$, and the latter uses the convolution monoidal structure.
 The physical contents as it pertains to gauge theory was discussed in \S\ref{subsection:extractingelectric}.
+The following generalizes \cite[Theorem 1.3]{BFNMorita}. \begin{theorem} Suppose that $X,Y$ are prestacks, $Y$ is $n$-affine, and $f:X\to Y$ satisfies $\nQcoh$-descent.
+Suppose that $n\geq 2$ \underline{\textbf{or}} $n=1$ and $f: X\to Y$ is affine-schematic.
+There is a Morita equivalence